Blog

 Pitching Plan

-• Map the allocation against rest day rules for your league — make sure nobody is assigned to a game where they'd be ineligible
+- Map the allocation against rest day rules for your league so nobody is assigned to a game where they'd be ineligible

-• Enter the full plan in Rizzler's tournament planner or on paper if you're old school
+- Enter the full plan in Rizzler's tournament planner (Pro and Club plans) or on paper if you're old school

 Lineup Rotation